Last reviewed 5 October 2020

-As Britain begins the return to work process, the Government has published a suite of guidance to help employers, workers and the self-employed work safely during the coronavirus pandemic.
+As British employers and workers continue to navigate the Covid-19 crisis, the Government is regularly updating its advice to ensure that employers, workers and the self-employed work safely during the pandemic.
 Vicky Powell looks at some of the key points for working safely in offices, contact centres and similar working spaces.

 Assessing the risks

-At a time when most office workers are not currently in the workplace in Britain, the Government is clear that people should not be forced into an unsafe workplace.
+The Government has been clear that people should not be forced into an unsafe workplace.

-It is therefore essential to plan for how to work safely during the COVID-19 pandemic, keeping as many people as possible 2m apart from those they do not live with, or 1m with risk-mitigating measures where 2m is not viable.
+It is therefore essential to plan for how to work safely during the Covid-19 pandemic, keeping as many people as possible 2m apart from those they do not live with, or 1m with risk-mitigating measures where 2m is not viable.

 As always — and this is unchanged during the current crisis — employers have a duty to consult employees on health and safety.
 Involving staff in making decisions shows that you take their health and safety seriously.
 You could also consider any advice that has been produced specifically for your sector, eg by trade associations or trades unions.